-Following are some of the important changes done in the MCS Act, 1960 and also in the Model Bye-laws of Cooperative Housing societies.
+Following are some of the important changes done in the Maharashtra Co-Operative Society Act, 1960 and also in the Model Bye-laws of Cooperative Housing Societies.

 Applicant to take 10 shares of Rs.50 each as against 5 shares.
-Bye law No.22 on rights of membership talks about the right to receive the notice of demand from society if there is increase in minimum contribution of member in share capital.
+Bye law No.22 on rights of membership talks about the right to receive the notice of demand from society if there is an increase in the minimum contribution of a member in share capital.

 Definition of Associate member –